 What Is A Stretchy Wrap?

-Why Is A Stretchy Wrap So Good For Babywearing?
+Is A Stretchy Wrap Best For Newborns?

 No buckles, rings or fasteners, just soft jersey fabric.
 Stretchy wraps allow baby to be welcomed in and out as desired, in different positions.
 In general, most stretchy wraps are used for front carrying only, with baby being placed in an upright, tummy-to-tummy position.
 The JPMBB stretchy wraps can also be used to hip carry and back carry.
 One size fits most wearers and stretchy wraps can be very comfortable, particularly post-natally.
 They're a great carrying option for newborns up to around 1 year and beyond if you wish.

 Welcoming a new baby to the world can be a joyous and complicated time.
 Keeping your baby close facilitates deep bonding and allows you to build a strong, mutual attachment all whilst being hands free (which in turn allows you to have a hot cuppa, or a slow dander through the leaves together).
 Stretchy wraps are perfect for newborn babies as they are respectful of the specific newborn physiology.
 We offer a fantastic range from Minu, Coracor, JPMBB , Hana Baby, Didymos and Ergobaby.
 Most good stretchy wraps are made with a cotton blend, knitted fabric (as opposed to woven fabric).
 This lends a breathability and super-softness that’s just right for newborns.